Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Evaluation

 \subsection{Evaluating State-of-the-Art Defenses}

-In this section, and due to the lack of specially crafted countermeasures for \acp{SNN}, we discuss state-of-the-art backdoor defenses in \acp{DNN} and how they are adapted to \acp{SNN} and neuromorphic datasets.
+In this section, and due to the lack of specially crafted defenses for \acp{SNN}, we discuss state-of-the-art backdoor defenses in \acp{DNN} and how they could be adapted to \acp{SNN} and neuromorphic datasets.
 As discussed in the following sections, defenses for \acp{DNN} have core problems since they are based on \ac{DL} assumptions or consider regular static data.
 We select four representative defenses based on model inspection: \ac{ABS}~\cite{liu2019abs}, STRIP~\cite{gao2019strip}, spectral signatures~\cite{tran2018spectral}, and fine-pruning~\cite{liu2018fine}.